 Release and Waiver

-Participants must attend all classes to receive full credit towards their IOM recognition and required hours towards an industry certification.
+Participants must attend all classes to receive full credit toward their IOM recognition and required hours toward an industry certification.
 Please be sure your travel arrangements provide adequate time to complete all classes.

 Damage and Destruction of Property

 Participants agree to be responsible for all damage caused to persons or property during the entire duration of Institute and to indemnify and hold harmless the U.S. Chamber of Commerce and its officers, directors, employees, agents, affiliates, successors, and assigns against and from any and all demands, damages, liabilities, and losses, or any pending or completed actions, claims, suits, complaints, proceedings, or investigations (including reasonable attorney’s fees and other costs or expenses) to which the U.S. Chamber of Commerce may be or become subject as a result or arising out of any negligent act or omission by the participant relating to his or her participation in Institute.

 Institute for Organization Management expects meeting attendees to respect each other and behave in a civilized fashion.
 IOM maintains an environment that fosters learning and professional development for everyone who attends.
 Members should respect common-sense rules for public behavior, personal interaction, common courtesy, and respect for private property.
 If you would not do it in your home communities, please do not do it here.

 Abusive, harassing, or threatening behavior (in person or via electronic means) towards any attendee, volunteer, faculty, or staff member (even those not present at a meeting) will not be tolerated.
 Harassing behavior will result in appropriate disciplinary action, which may include dismissal from the program with no reimbursement of expenses.
 Please promptly bring any concerns to the attention of a Class Advisor, a member of the Board of Regents, or a member of the Institute staff.
 We will do our best to resolve concerns quickly.